Last Updated on by Catherine Tobsing

 The woman took a folder out of her purse.
-In the folder she removed a receipt from Woolworths the store she purchased the bird from, 25 years earlier.
+From the folder, she removed a receipt from Woolworths the store she purchased the bird from, 25 years earlier.

-When asked what the woman attributed the birds longevity?
+When asked what the woman attributed to the bird’s longevity?

 She replied that “the bird ate a 100% seed diet but was given a small dish of decaffeinated green tea every morning for the 25 years drinking it along with a cup I would have”.

-Much like people the lifespan of birds is going to vary based upon lifestyle.
+Much like people the lifespan of birds is going to vary based on lifestyle.

-Cookie a major Mitchell cockatoo which was the oldest cockatoo in captivity and the oldest known living parrot until it’s death on August 27, 2016 at the age of 83.
+Cookie, a major Mitchell cockatoo was the oldest cockatoo in captivity and the oldest known living parrot until its death on August 27, 2016, at the age of 83.